EleutherAI/lm-evaluation-harness/README.md

     --batch_size 8
 ```

-Models that are loaded via either `transformers.AutoModelForCausalLM` (autoregressive, decoder-only GPT style models) or `transformers.AutoModelForSeq2SeqLM` (such as encoder-decoder models like T5) in Huggingface are supported via  Support for this model type is currently pending.
+Models that are loaded via both `transformers.AutoModelForCausalLM` (autoregressive, decoder-only GPT style models) and `transformers.AutoModelForSeq2SeqLM` (such as encoder-decoder models like T5) in Huggingface are supporteded.

 Batch size selection can be automated by setting the  ```--batch_size``` flag to ```auto```.
 This will perform automatic detection of the largest batch size that will fit on your device.
 On tasks where there is a large difference between the longest and shortest example, it can be helpful to periodically recompute the largest batch size, to gain a further speedup.
 To do this, append ```:N``` to above flag to automatically recompute the largest batch size ```N``` times.
 For example, to recompute the batch size 4 times, the command would be: